What’s The Best Way to Store Crypto?

 | — When you own cryptocurrencies, what you really own is a private key.
 Whoever has the knowledge of this key can spend the associated funds.|

-— If you leave your crypto assets online, on an exchange for instance, your are basically not in charge: your are entrusting them with your private keys.
+— If you leave your crypto assets online, on an exchange for instance, you are basically not in charge: you are entrusting the exchange with your private keys.

 — Owning your private keys gives you much more power and control but it also means you have to take care of their security.